ShaodongWei/HbVarFinder/README.md

 # HbVarFinder

 # When to use
 This script is to help quickly find hemoglobin structural variants based on tryptic proteomics.
-So far the tool only support one point mutation (n=890).

 # Before use
 Before using, it is recommended to re-run the generating_mapping.py script to re-generate the variants table, so that the table is up to date.
 The varaints information